kybp/human_numbers/README.md

 # human_numbers

-human_numbers adds the methods #to_english and #to_french to the Float and Integer classes, for converting numbers to natural language strings.
+human_numbers adds the method #to_english to the Float and Integer classes, as well as the method #to_french to the Integer class, for converting numbers to natural language strings.
 It can convert numbers either to cardinals (one, two, three) or ordinals (first, second, third).
-It works with numbers whose absolute value is less than 1000000000000000000000000000000000.
+It works with numbers whose absolute value is less than 10^33.

 ## Installation